Nit123/JMidi/README.md

 Similarly, a user guide that explains the library in more detail is in the works.

+**Please do not mess with the files in the [req](https://github.com/Nit123/JMidi/tree/master/req) directory as they are in a specialized format that allows the library to read in the MIDI constants.**

+## Getting Started ##
+Simply clone or download this repo and run the MidiTester.java file.
+For more help on how to run Java files, please see this [website](https://www.tutorialspoint.com/How-to-run-a-java-program) or Google it!

+## Special Thanks ##
+Special thanks to Fronrich Puno for the logo and helping me use MuseScore to obtain the MIDI tester files in the [MIDI_FILES](https://github.com/Nit123/JMidi/tree/master/MIDI_Files) directory, Ansh Shah for envisioning the text file formatting for all the MIDI constants, and Mason Eastman for all the music theory help!

+Finally, thanks to [@ClassicMan](https://musescore.com/classicman) for transcribing the music on MuseScore which generated the MIDI files used as samples.

 ### In-depth Documentation coming soon! ###